-The park was opened in 1904 by English social reformer Benjamin Seebohm Rowntree, son of Joseph Rowntree, owner of Rowntree’s Chocolate Factory.
+The park was opened in 1904 by English social reformer Benjamin Seebohm Rowntree, son of Joseph Rowntree.
+He was owner of Rowntree’s Chocolate Factory.
 Homestead House was the home of Seebohm and his family from 1904 until 1936.
-As soon as the house was inhabited, he announced in the Yorkshire Gazette that the fields behind his house would be made available to children attending the York Elementary Schools for outdoor activities.
+As soon as the house was inhabited, he made an announcement in the Yorkshire Gazette.
+The fields behind his house would be made available to children attending York Elementary Schools for outdoor activities.
 The house was greatly extended in the late 1970s and converted into offices.
 It is now the head office of the Joseph Rowntree Foundation.

 Visiting Homestead Park

-The Homestead Park is open all year round and is free to all.
+The park is open all year except for Christmas Day, Boxing Day and New Year's Day.
+It is free to all.

 Note: The children's play area is locked 45 mins before the main park.